-Nottinghamshire County Council and the governing body of each school have an obligation to pupils, and to the profession as a whole, to be rigorous in its maintenance of a competent and skilled school workforce.
+The governing body of each school have an obligation to pupils, and to the profession as a whole, to be rigorous in its maintenance of a competent and skilled school workforce.
 Governing bodies must, by law, have procedures for managing the attendance of all members of school staff.

 This procedure is in line with current employment legislation and ACAS guidance.

 There are many regulations governing the health and well-being of teachers and teaching assistants.
-The Education (Health Standards) (England) Regulations 2003 www.education.gov.uk determine that Local Authorities and governing bodies must not appoint or continue to employ a teacher or teaching assistant unless they have the health and physical capacity for such employment.
+The Education (Health Standards) (England) Regulations 2003 www.education.gov.uk determine that governing bodies must not appoint or continue to employ a teacher or teaching assistant unless they have the health and physical capacity for such employment.

 In making these decisions employers must adhere to the provisions of the Equality Act 2010.